kimjoar/presentations/testing/README.md

 ---

+A little bit about me

+---

 Today I'm going show some of the things we want to achieve and some of the things we want to avoid

-This is going to be part philosophy, part techniques, part horrible experiences
+This is going to be part philosophy, part techniques, part horrible experiences, part amazing experiences

 ---